My Solo Trip to Hot Springs, Arkansas – the natural state – was an adventure!

 Fairy Garden Village At Garvan Woodland Gardens

-I fell in love with these tiny fairy houses, and now I want to make one.
+I love these tiny fairy houses and want to make one.
 Aren’t they cute?

 My Peacock Encounter